cubiest/bmesh-map/README.md

 ## Restrictions

+To get any heightmap, respect the following
+* The Add-on works in Object Space and all vertices on x- and y-axis must be positive, that means the Object origin must be at the bottom left of your map (as seen from top view).
+  * Simplest setup: Your Object Origin is at World Origin and the map's vertices are all on the positive x- and y-axis (where each vertex has an axis-position >= 0).
+  * In case your setup in incorrect, the only feedback you get right now is there'll be no file.

 To get an accurate heightmap,
 * your vertices should be on full meters (float values should equal their integer representation), i.e. the vertices should be on the Blender Grid
   * a simple check: Set `Viewport Shading` to `Wireframe` and look orthogonal from above.
 Mesh vertices should align perfectly with Blender Grid